nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 Provider systems:

+- SHALL return a http status "409" with an error message "DUPLICATE_REJECTED" when an appointment can not be booked because the referenced slots within the appointment resource no longer have the status `free`, such as when the slot has been used to book a different appointment between the "search for free slots" request and the "book appointment" request.
 - SHALL return a [GPConnect-OperationOutcome-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-OperationOutcome-1) resource that provides additional detail when one or more request fields are corrupt or a specific business rule/constraint is breached.

 For example: